xibosignage/xibo-manual/source/en/install_cms.md

 so by running

 ```
-./launcher stop
+./docker-compose stop
 ```

-Restoring your original copy of `launcher`, `launcher.env` and the complete contents of `DATA_DIR`, and then running
+Restoring your original copy of `launcher`, `config.env` and the complete contents of `DATA_DIR`, and then running

 ```
-./launcher bootstrap
+./docker-compose up
 ```

 The original version of the CMS will be restored for you.

 ## HTTPS/SSL